The baby name Carson has become a modern staple for a child, handsome and versatile.

 The baby name Carson has history to spare.

-It has appeared in the Top 1000 nearly every year stretching back to 1880, the first year for which data is reported.
+It has appeared in the United States Top 1000 nearly every year stretching back to 1880, the first year for which data is reported.
 And it’s ranked in the US Top 100 every year since 2006, and several years dating back to 2001.

 What explains the name’s rise?

 It sounds like the even-more popular surname names Carter and Jackson.
-If Carson didn’t exist, we might have invented if it.
+If Carson didn’t exist, we might have invented it.

 Fans of Downton Abbey associate this name with the ever-correct but warm-hearted butler of Downton Abbey fame, Charles Carson.